micheleg/dash-to-dock/README.md

 This is a fork of _Dash to dock_.
 Includes the option 'minimize or app overview' aka app-expose.
+Dash to dock is fantastic.
+Minimize on click.
+Why isnt it default.
+This just extensions the extension.
+Nothing else.
+Dash to Dock are the best.
+Its just about spreading windows of the currently selected app.
+Thats all.
 Basically it provides something like this: https://www.omgubuntu.co.uk/2014/03/minimize-click-launcher-option-ubuntu-14-04

 Will try to keep it in sync with the original/upstream version.